23 Tips For Hiking In The Rain: How To Stay Dry and Comfortable

 17. Use hand warmers

-Hand warmers are little pockets of joy on rainy cold days.
-They’re not going to help you stay dry, but they can be effective and cozy mood boosters.
+Hand warmers aren’t going to help you stay dry, but they can be effective and cozy mood boosters if your fingers get too cold.
 I like to put them inside my gloves or pants pockets.

 Hikers with backpacking packs hiking up a rocky trail in the fog